zzysjtuiwct/zzysjtuiwct.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I’m currently a Ph.D. student at the School of Electronic Information and Electrical Engineering, Shanghai Jiao Tong University, under the supervision of <a href="https://yuwangsjtu.github.io/" target="_blank">Assoc.
-Prof. Yu Wang (王钰)</a>.
+I’m currently a Ph.D. student at the School of Electronic Information and Electrical Engineering, Shanghai Jiao Tong University, under the supervision of Prof. [Yu Wang (王钰)](https://yuwangsjtu.github.io/).
 I received my Master’s degree in the School of Electronic Information and Electrical Engineering at Shanghai Jiao Tong University in 2020.
 I received my Bachelor’s degree from Hangzhou Dianzi University in 2017.

 🔬 My research focuses on: